Jeunese/jeunese.github.io/docs/docs-as-code.md

 Broadly, the process for managing content using Git (for version control) to then push to a website, would be as follows:

-1. Technical writers create and maintain content as static data (such as Markdown files) in their local repo, edited in a text editor (like VSCode).
+1. Technical writers create and maintain content as code –– static data (such as Markdown files) –– in their local repo, edited in a text editor (like VSCode).
 1. A static site generator (SSG) (such as Docsify) converts these files into a static HTML file (a static Web page).
 This page can be served in one of two ways:
     *  Locally through a browser on your machine.
 No Internet connection is needed for this, but you can't share it.
     *  Remotely through a static site-hosting service (like GitHub Pages), available to anyone with an Internet connection and a browser.